austin-owensby/I18NPuzzles/ReadMe.md

 ## Puzzle Helper
 This allows you to easily create the needed services as well as submitting answers.

 In the `Shared/PuzzleHelper` folder, create a `Cookie.txt` file and add your own cookie that gets created when logging into the I18N Puzzles website.
 While on the I18N Puzzles website, if you open the Network tab in your browser's Dev Tools, you'll see the cookie in the header of API calls that are made while navigating the site.
-This typically expires after a month so you'll need to update it each year.

 Ensure that the Cookie.txt is all 1 line.